SwedbankPay/swedbank-pay-sdk-ios/README.md

 # Swedbank Pay iOS SDK

 Swedbank Pay iOS SDK enables simple embedding of [PayEx Checkout](https://developer.payex.com/xwiki/wiki/developer/view/Main/ecommerce/payex-checkout) to an iOS application.
-Android version is [here](https://github.com/SwedbankPay/swedbank-pay-sdk-android).

-The backend documentation for the merchant API is [here](https://github.com/SwedbankPay/swedbank-pay-sdk-mobile-example-merchant).
+You may also be interested in [Android version](https://github.com/SwedbankPay/swedbank-pay-sdk-android) of the SDK and [backend documentation for the merchant API](https://github.com/SwedbankPay/swedbank-pay-sdk-mobile-example-merchant).

 ### Example app

-There is an example app written in Swift [here](https://github.com/SwedbankPay/swedbank-pay-sdk-ios-example-app).
+There is an [example app](https://github.com/SwedbankPay/swedbank-pay-sdk-ios-example-app) written in Swift.

 ### Requirements